 Dr. George Bourantas

 Dr. George Bourantas was a joint Postdoctoral Researcher with the Zerial Lab and the MOSAIC Group from October 2013 until October 2014.
 He is a Greek citizen and was born in 1981 in Greece.
 After leaving the MOSAIC Group, George became a postdoctoral researcher in the Computational Fluid Dynamics institute of the University of Luxembourg.
+In 2017 he moved to the University of Western Australia where he became a group leader.

 In 1998 George began his studies at the Department of Physics of the University of Patras, Greece, studying classical physics and quantum mechanics until 2002.